horizontalsystems/blockchain-crypto-guides/guides/defi/4-lending-protocols.md

 # Lending Pools

-There are DeFi services which facilitate cryptocurrency lending and borrowing services in non-custodial manner.
+These are DeFi services which facilitate cryptocurrency lending and borrowing services in non-custodial manner.

-- For borrowers
+- Borrowing

-    Decentralized borrowing services allow someone to borrow cryptocurrency from a smart contract in exchange for a collateral in other cryptocurrency.
+    Borrowing services allow someone to borrow cryptocurrency from a smart contract in exchange for a collateral in other cryptocurrency.

+    Borrowing services allow someone to access liquidity without having to sell their cryptocurrency.
 The borrower may repay the loan at any time and return the collateral.

-    Generally speaking, borrowing services allow someone to access liquidity without having to sell their cryptocurrency.

-    There are also loans where the borrower can borrow without a collateral.
-More on that below.

-- For lenders
+- Lending

-    Lending DeFi services allow cryptocurrency holders to lend assets to a smart contract and earn interest.
+    Lending services allow cryptocurrency holders to lend assets to a smart contract and earn interest.

     The lender can pull deposits out of smart contract at any time along with accrued interest.